 Individual circumstances, including age, life expectancy and the severity of your illness, will play a role in the level of the award given.
-It also depends upon which asbestos related illness you have been diagnosed with; pleural plaques with symptoms, pleural thickening (there are many different respiratory disability percentages), asbestos lung cancer (this can be any type of lung cancer), asbestosis or mesothelioma.
+It also depends upon which asbestos related illness you have been diagnosed with; pleural thickening (there are many different respiratory disability percentages), asbestos lung cancer (this can be any type of lung cancer), asbestosis or mesothelioma.
 Asbestos compensation settlements can start at anywhere around £2,500 for pleural plaques with minor symptoms, rising to £50,000 and in some cases in excess of £1million in cases where there is a high income at time of diagnosis or the sufferer is a full time carer to a disabled spouse/partner, or has dependent children.
 Our Personal Injury Solicitors can advise you on what your claim is worth.

 - What Should I Do Next?

 What Should I Do Next?
 If you have been diagnosed with an asbestos-related disease, your first step is to seek independent legal advice.

 For a free consultation call our Personal Injury Solicitors on 08002605010 or contact us online and we will help you.

 Gavin Evans and Helen Grady are accredited by the Association of Personal Injury Lawyers as both occupational disease and asbestos disease specialists.